keptn/keptn.github.io/content/docs/0.16.x/automated_operations/action-provider/index.md

 kubectl apply -f kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/unleash-service/0.1.0/deploy/service.yaml
 ```

-**Note:** The referenced `service.yaml` already contains the required distributor.
+**Note:** The referenced `service.yaml` file already contains the required distributor.

 ## Helm Action-Provider

 This action-provider increases the ReplicaSet of a Kubernetes deployment by the number defined by the value *increment*.

-* Action that needs to be added to [actionsOnOpen](../remediation/#actions-on-open) in the remediation config:
+* Action that needs to add to [actionsOnOpen](../remediation/#actions-on-open) in the remediation config:

 ```yaml
 - name: Scaling ReplicaSet by 1